 Perform four sets x 20 yards (2 in each direction x 4 cones spaced 5 yards apart).

 Watch a video demonstration of the Run Shuffle Run Agility Drill below.

 |XGEAR Speed Agility Training Set - Indoor Outdoor TPE Adjustable Rungs Agility Ladder, Resistance...||$29.99||Buy on Amazon|

 Single Leg Speed Line Jumps

-Done quickly, the “Single Leg Speed Line Jumps” is an excellent foot speed drill to increase foot speed, agility, coordination, and is an excellent drill for football players to improve footwork.
+Done quickly, the “Single Leg Speed Line Jumps” is an excellent foot speed drill to increase foot speed, agility, and coordination, and is an excellent drill for football players to improve footwork.

-Perform 4 x 10 seconds (2 sets each leg).
+Perform 4 x 10 seconds (2 sets for each leg).

-Place a cone at the start, 20 yard, 40 yard, and 60 yard mark.
-Sprint hard to the first cone and maintain speed until you hit the 40 yard cone, then slowly decelerate for the next 20 yards coming to a complete stop.
+Place a cone at the start, 20-yard, 40-yard, and 60-yard mark.
+Sprint hard to the first cone and maintain speed until you hit the 40-yard cone, then slowly decelerate for the next 20 yards coming to a complete stop.

-Perform 3 sets.
+Perform three sets.

 Mountain Climber to Sprint